-- a) The HSREC has determined that the applicable criteria for approval have been met, based on the assumption that specific conditions will be met by the researcher and subsequently verified. - b) The application does not need to be presented at the next meeting, and can be granted final approval between meetings - c) The research activities under review cannot begin. - d) The project has not been allocated an official ethics number at this point, only a RIMS generated reference number which cannot be used as an ethics number. - e) Response required from researcher: - The HSREC requires as a condition of approval that the investigator: (1) make specified changes; (2) confirm specific assumptions or understandings on the part of the HSREC; and/or (3) provide additional or revised information or documents such that, based on the assumption that the conditions are satisfied, the applicable criteria for approval would be met and required determinations would be made. - Write a letter of response to the HSREC including a summary of changes, and upload to RIMS as part of the response to conditions. - o It is very important to highlight all changes made in documentation in order for the review to be finalised.
-Failure to comply with this request will delay approval. - o The researcher has 60 calendar days to respond to the Conditional Approval determination, as stipulated in the official letter from the HSREC.
+- a) The HSREC has determined that the applicable criteria for approval have been met, based on the assumption that specific conditions will be met by the researcher and subsequently verified. - b) The application does not need to be presented at the next meeting, and can be granted final approval between meetings - c) The research activities under review cannot begin. - d) The project has not been allocated an official ethics number at this point, only a RIMS generated reference number which cannot be used as an ethics number.

+e) Response required from researcher:

+- The HSREC requires as a condition of approval that the investigator: (1) make specified changes; (2) confirm specific assumptions or understandings on the part of the HSREC; and/or (3) provide additional or revised information or documents such that, based on the assumption that the conditions are satisfied, the applicable criteria for approval would be met and required determinations would be made. - Write a letter of response to the HSREC including a summary of changes (if applicable), and upload to RIMS as part of the response to conditions. - It is very important to highlight all changes made in documentation in order for the review to be finalised.
+Failure to comply with this request will delay approval. - Please note: All documents must be uploaded to/replaced on the Documents Checklist.
+Documents submitted in any other location in RIMS will not be reviewed.
+Noncompliance to this request will result in the application being returned to the researcher to load the documents in the correct place. - The researcher has 60 calendar days to respond to the Conditional Approval determination, as stipulated in the official letter from the HSREC.
 If the deadline cannot be made, please inform HSREC Admin providing adequate justification. - i.
 Failure to meet this deadline (or make alternative arrangements with HSREC Admin) will result in the project being withdrawn from further consideration.
 The researcher will be required resubmit a new application for a future review cycle/meeting.